 Although ESG investing can be complicated, having to wade through the ethical dilemmas in order to emerge with a list of companies you want to invest in, it does not need to be.

 The team over at Stock Rover, our review winning stock screener and portfolio management tool, has made ESG investing that much simpler by putting together an in-built portfolio of the best ESG companies in the USA.

-The biggest benefits of using Stock Rover to manage your ESG investing portfolio are that you can track the historical performance of the portfolio and take advantage of the excellent Stock Rover rating system plus the Morningstar research they also provide.
+The most significant benefits of using Stock Rover to manage your ESG investing portfolio are that you can track the historical performance of the portfolio and take advantage of the excellent Stock Rover rating system plus the Morningstar research they also provide.

 ESG Portfolio Performance

 Interestingly, investing in companies doing the right thing ethically is not bad for your investing returns.
-In the chart above you can see that the portfolio return for the Top 20 ESG Companies for the previous 2 years was 40%, compared to a return for the NASDAQ 100 of 36.9% and only 28.5% for the S&P500.
+In the chart above, you can see that the portfolio performance for the Top 20 ESG Companies for the previous two years was 40%, compared to a return for the NASDAQ 100 of 36.9% and only 28.5% for the S&P500.